-Christian Gerzso was born in Mexico City, where he received a B.A. in English from the Universidad Nacional Autónoma de México (2004).
-In 2012 he received a Ph.D. in English from New York University with his dissertation The Labors of Leisure: The Intellectual Work of Wilde, Woolf, and Orwell.
+Christian Gerzso was born in Mexico City, where he received his B.A. in English with honors from the Universidad Nacional Autónoma de México (UNAM) in 2004.
+In 2012 he completed his Ph.D. in English at New York University, where he was a Mellon Foundation Fellow (2011-2012), with his dissertation The Labors of Leisure: The Intellectual Work of Wilde, Woolf, and Orwell.

 Gerzso’s teaching emphases include late-nineteenth and twentieth-century British literature and culture; multidisciplinary humanities; theories and representations of labor; literature and imperialism; literary and visual modernisms and avant-gardes, and literary and critical theory.
 He teaches in the International Honors Program and the First-Year Experience Program.
 His IHON 112 course, a first-year seminar for the International Honors program, traces the emergence of the world-system brought about by European colonization after 1492 in literary, artistic, philosophical, and political texts written by European and colonial and post-colonial authors.
 Gerzso also teaches an IHON 257 on theories and representations of labor under capitalism since the Industrial Revolution, and has taught an IHON 257 course on the modern university in Britain for the International Honors Program at Oxford University, where he served as site director in fall 2018.
 His Writing 101 course focuses on visual art and culture, and in 2019-2020 he will teach an IHON 328 course on politics and utopia, focusing on theories and literary representations of political life and institutions in the 20th and 21st centuries.
 Gerzso has also taught courses on British modernism, the novel and visual culture, and modern and avant-garde drama for the Department of English.